OzoneAsai/slide-local-clock/README.md

    ```
    The page will be available at <http://localhost:3000>.

+During development the app serves images from the folder `~/clocl_wallpapers`.
+If the directory does not exist it will be created automatically.
+Place any
-Place any background images (jpg, png, gif) inside `public/static` and they will be included in the slideshow.
+background images (jpg, png or gif) there and they will be shown in the
+slideshow.
+A button in the settings overlay opens this folder in your file
+manager.

 ## Running with Electron

 You can package this project as a standalone application that includes a
 browser using Electron.
-When packaged, images are loaded from a `static`
+The packaged app also reads images from the
-directory located next to the executable so you can change them without
+`~/clocl_wallpapers` directory so you can update backgrounds without
 rebuilding.
+Use the "Open Image Folder" button from the settings overlay to
+quickly open that directory.

 ### Development preview